Blog

 • Bullying or teasing

 Having trauma in your past doesn’t automatically mean that you’ll fear intimacy.
-But, it’s a pervasive underlying factor for many people who have this fear.
+But it’s a pervasive underlying factor for many people with this fear.

-How is Fear of Intimacy Related to Addiction?
+How Is Fear of Intimacy Related to Sex Addiction?

-Like everyone who has trauma doesn’t develop a fear of intimacy, everyone who fears intimacy doesn’t develop an addiction.
+Not everyone who experiences trauma develops a fear of intimacy.
+Likewise, not everyone who fears intimacy develops an addiction.
 But some people do.
 Isolation doesn’t feel good.
 Your brain wants to make you feel better by seeking out sources of dopamine.
 There are many sources of dopamine, but the most readily accessible one is sexual pleasure.

 You deepen a unique neural pathway as you continue to turn to sexual pleasure to feel better.
 This pathway links suffering, stress, and apathy to sex and intimacy.
-Using sex as a coping mechanism becomes a sex addiction.
+Using sex or watching porn as a coping mechanism becomes an addiction.

-Overcoming your fear isn’t an easy task.
-To overcome your fear, you need to make mindful choices about your behaviors in daily life.
+Overcoming your fear isn’t easy.
+To do so, you need to make mindful choices about your behaviors in daily life.
 As you continue to make choices that open you up, you’ll start to overcome your fear.

 • Start on Small Things.
 Do little things you would usually avoid doing with other people.
 Try telling them about your feelings or sharing a special moment.
 Starting with small tasks means the bigger things will become easier with time and experience.

 • Confront Your Fear.
 While it will be uncomfortable at first, start expressing your feelings more.
-It could be just to yourself at first, then to a partner or therapist down the line.
-Speaking and naming what you’re afraid of can take power away from it and give the power of choice back to you.
+It could be just to yourself at first, then to a partner or therapist later.
+Accept the uncertainty.
+It is inevitable, but it doesn’t control you.
+Speaking and naming what you’re afraid of can take the power away from it and give you the power of choice back.

 • Revisit Your Past.
 Your primary caregivers modeled what relationships looked like to you.
 Think back to your relationships with them.
 Try to understand what types of relationships they modeled to you.
 Consider whether you’ve recreated negative relationships in your adult life as a result.

 • Seek Help.
 Fearing intimacy means it isn’t easy for you to trust others.
-Still, working one-on-one with a mental health specialist can help you get on the fast track to overcoming your fear.
-To truly heal, you need to address the root cause of your fear and any behaviors that resulted from it.
+Still, working one-on-one with a mental health professional can help you get on the fast track to overcoming your fear.
+To truly heal, you need to address the root cause of your fear and any behaviors that result from it.

 Inquire About our Intestive Programs